wmelvin/index-images/README.md

 Inline JavaScript is added to the **anchor tag** to display the image when the **mouseover** event fires.

 Mouseover images are **not included** in the index document.
 They are only referenced in the JavaScript.

+Mouseover images are excluded from the optional Markdown file.

 ### Screenshots and Example Output